What Can You Do With a Master of Healthcare Administration (MHA)?

 Careers for MHA Program Graduates

-Health care administrators who have earned an MHA can work in several fields.
+Healthcare administrators who have earned an MHA can work in several fields.
 Here are some career options:

 Become a Sleep Lab Director

 The sleep lab director oversees all aspects of the sleep disorder diagnostic process.
-They must be familiar with the relevant medical terminology and have knowledge of the common comorbid conditions that can occur in the testing population.
+They must be familiar with the relevant medical terminology and know the common comorbid conditions that can occur in the testing population.
 Additionally, they must be able to understand and interpret financial data to ensure the lab is profitable.
 They must also be familiar with the insurance coverage rules and regulations to optimize service billing.
 Finally, they must have management experience to effectively oversee staff working overnight shifts.

 Become a Hospital CEO